SashaAlderson/Kneron_YOLOv4/README.md

 ## Conclusion
 YOLOv4 is more optimal choise for Kneron KL-720 than YOLOv3.
-Also we used 500 images for quantization instead of suggested 10 in example, so our model losed significantly less accuracy(≈9%) comparing with YOLOv3(≈19%).
+Also we used 500 images for quantization instead of suggested 10 in example, so our model loses significantly less accuracy(≈9%) comparing with YOLOv3(≈19%).